-Under federal law, eligible employees are entitled to a total of 12 work weeks of leave during a 12-month period for any of the reasons stated in Section 2, above.
-Except when leave is to care for a covered servicemember, an eligible employee may take up to 26 weeks of leave in a single 12-month period to care for the servicememberservice member.
+Under federal law, eligible employees are entitled to: a total of 12 work weeks of leave during a 12month period for any of the reasons stated in Section 32, above.
+Except when leave is to care for a covered servicemember, an eligible employee may take up to 26 weeks of leave (reduced by each week used for the other types of leave) in a single 12-month period to care for the service member.
 Leave to care for a covered servicemember, when combined with other leave, may not exceed 26 weeks in a single 12-month period.
-The 12-month period utilized by the County in applying this Policy is defined as the calendar year.
-Note that the federal FMLA is not available for leave to care for a domestic partner or a parent-in-law (including parents of domestic partners).
+The 12-month period utilized by the County in applying this Policy is defined as the a rolling calendar year.